Poogles/pytest-bq/README.md

-## Pytest GCS
+## Pytest BQ

 This is a pytest plugin in similar vein to [pytest-postgres](https://github.com/ClearcodeHQ/pytest-postgresql) and [pytest-kafka](https://pypi.org/project/pytest-kafka/).
+It runs a local version of bigquery that you can use throughout your test suite.

 This would have been much more painful without [Mirakuru](https://github.com/ClearcodeHQ/mirakuru) and [bigquery-emulator](https://github.com/goccy/bigquery-emulator); this is a simple wrapper around